Effects of the Chernobyl disaster: Congenital and reproductive effects

-Researchers at the time knew that high doses of radiation increase the rate of physiological pregnancy and fetal abnormalities, but select researchers who were familiar with both the prior human exposure data and animal testing knew that, unlike the dominant linear no-threshold model of radiation and cancer rate increases, the "Malformation of organs appears to be a deterministic effect (an effect not caused by chance) with a threshold dose" below which no rate increase is observed.
-Frank Castronovo of the Harvard Medical School discussed this teratology (birth defects) issue in 1999, publishing a review of dose reconstructions and the available pregnancy data following the Chernobyl accident, which included data from Kyiv's two largest obstetrics hospitals.

-Castronovo concludes that "the lay press with newspaper reporters playing up anecdotal stories of children with birth defects" and dubious studies flawed by "selection bias", are the two primary factors causing the persistent belief that Chernobyl increased the background rate of birth defects.
-However, the data does not support this perception because, since no pregnant individuals took part in the most radioactive liquidator operations, no pregnant individuals were exposed to the threshold dose.
+Researchers at the time knew that high doses of radiation increase the rate of pregnancy and fetal abnormalities, but those familiar with both the existing human exposure data and animal testing knew that, unlike the linear no-threshold model used for cancer risk, malformation of organs is a deterministic effect with a threshold dose below which no rate increase is observed.
+Frank Castronovo of Harvard Medical School reviewed the available dose reconstructions and pregnancy data, including from Kyiv's two largest obstetrics hospitals, and concluded that lay-press coverage playing up anecdotal stories, together with studies flawed by selection bias, were the two primary factors behind the persistent belief that Chernobyl increased the background rate of birth defects; since no pregnant women took part in the most radioactive liquidator operations, none were exposed to the threshold dose.